Quick Summary

 Innovative, low-investment ideas for the hidden entrepreneur in you!
 Explore our guide on Business Ideas.

-b.
-Trademarks: Safeguards brand names, logos, and symbols.
+2. Trademarks: Safeguards brand names, logos, & symbols.

-c.
-Copyrights: Preserves original literary, artistic, and creative works.
+3. Copyrights: Preserves original literary, artistic, & creative works.

 To read more related articles, click here.